Wolverhampton: 20th century

 On 23 November 1981, an F1/T2 tornado touched down in Fordhouses to the north of Wolverhampton, and later moved over Wolverhampton city centre and surrounding suburbs, causing some damage.

 The Wolverhampton Ring Road circumnavigates the city centre linking the majority of the city's radial routes.
 It was constructed in sections between 1960 and 1986, and carries the number A4150, although this is only marked on one road sign.

-The centre of Wolverhampton has been altered radically since the mid-1960s, with the Mander Centre (plans for which were unveiled on 15 April 1965) being opened in two phases, the first in 1968 and the second in 1971.
+The centre of Wolverhampton has been altered radically since the mid-1960s, with the Mander Centre (Note: Plans for which were unveiled on 15 April 1965.) being opened in two phases, the first in 1968 and the second in 1971.
 Several refurbishments have taken place since.
 The Wulfrun Centre, an open shopping area, was opened alongside the Mander Centre's first phase in 1968, but has been undercover since a roof was added in the late 1990s.

-Central Wolverhampton police station was built just south of the city centre on Birmingham Road during the 1960s, but operations there were cut back in the early 1990s when a new larger police station was built on Bilston Street on land which became vacant a decade earlier on the demolition of a factory along with a number of shops and the Clifton Cinema.
-This was officially opened by Diana, Princess of Wales, on 31 July 1992.
+Central Wolverhampton police station was built just south of the city centre on Birmingham Road during the 1960s; operations there were cut back in the early 1990s when a new larger police station was built on Bilston Street, on land that became vacant a decade earlier on the demolition of a factory along with a number of shops and the Clifton Cinema.
+It was officially opened by Diana, Princess of Wales, on 31 July 1992.

 The city centre had several cinemas during the 20th century, including the Odeon Cinema.
 The last of these was the ABC Cinema (formerly the Savoy), which closed in 1991 after 54 years.
 It was then converted into a nightclub, with part of the site being converted into the offices of a recruitment agency in 2005.
 The building was demolished in 2019 to make way for an extension to the City of Wolverhampton College's Metro One campus.

 A modern landmark in the city centre is the Wolverhampton Combined Court Centre on Pipers Row, which opened in 1990 as the town's first purpose-built crown court.